ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

-Andrews, et al.          Expires 27 January 2022                [Page 1]
+Andrews, et al.           Expires 25 March 2022                 [Page 1]

-Internet-DrafGlue In DNS Referral Responses Is Not Optional    July 2021
+Internet-DraftGlue In DNS Referral Responses Is Not OptionSeptember 2021

    This document is subject to BCP 78 and the IETF Trust's Legal